Generating Permutations with Restricted Containers: Concluding Remarks

-\textbf{Acknowledgements:} We are grateful to Mireille Bousquet-M\'elou for suggesting a number of improvements to an earlier version of the paper, and in particular for pointing out the need to provide the analytic argument in the appendix and also to user Fan Zheng on MathOverflow whose comment on a question we posed there provided the inspiration for the aforementioned analytic argument. \titleformat{\section}{ \scshape}{\appendixname ~\thesection .}{0.5em}{} \begin{appendix}
+\textbf{Acknowledgements:} We are grateful to Mireille Bousquet-M\'elou for suggesting a number of improvements to an earlier version of the paper, and to the referees for their careful reading of this work.